Virtual Art Snacks – is a series of interactive creative workshops with professional artists for aged-care residents in rural Multi-Purpose Services.

 Commencing in 2020 in responses to COVID 19 lockdowns.
 The three year project delivers weekly workshops online rain hail or shine and invites residents to learn new skills, meet new people and enjoy visual arts, music, movement/dance and storytelling.

 Feedback has been overwhelmingly positive highlighting that the workshops create social connections, foster wellbeing and are a fun and creative way to connect with residents in other rural settings across the health district.

-Here’s a short video from artist and facilitator Ro Burns on her involvement in the program:
+- Video of artist and facilitator Ro Burns talking about on her involvement in the program (created in 2021)

 I feel like this is just the beginning of a beautiful connection.
 I especially wanted to acknowledge all the AO’s [Activity Officers at the MPSs] for the incredible work you do day in, day out.
 I can hear in your voices the love and respect you have for the people in your care.
 I only see the tip of the iceberg effort you make to bring all those willing to the room for Art Snacks.
 I can only imagine the energy it must take to prepare for the sessions or each day in general, especially now.
 Thank you for being INCREDIBLE

 This program benefits so many and the eventual potential for a national roll out is great and so needed, not just in MPS, but to help those at home with carers (or without a carer but living alone).